International Baccalaureate

 -

-Personal and Professional skills, service learning and language development requirements have been met
+Personal and Professional skills, community engagement, and language and cultural studies requirements have been met;

 -